sgp2021/sgp2021.github.io/content/submit.md

 Articles must be submitted, in electronic pdf format, using the Submission and Review Management (SRMv2) system.

-### Abstract submission
+### (Recommended) Abstract submission

-In order for a paper to be considered for publication, a corresponding abstract must first be submitted (within the abstract submission deadline — see timeline above).
+In order for a paper to be considered for publication, a corresponding abstract must be submitted.
+Although the abstract submission deadline (see timeline above) is not mandatory and will not prevent a full paper submission, it is strongly encouraged to abide by it, to help assign relevant reviewers (paper bidding done on the abstract provided by the abstract deadline).

 ### Reviewing process